ultralytics/ultralytics/docs/integrations/openvino.md

 ## Usage Examples

-Export a YOLOv8n model to OpenVINO format.
+Export a YOLOv8n model to OpenVINO format and run inference with the exported model.

 !!! example ""